 To assure that the purchase price is reasonable, the PRHFA will rely on a full appraisal commissioned by the lending institution.
-The purchase price must not exceed two-hundred and twenty-five thousand dollars (\$225,000.00) and the value stated in the appraisal.
+The purchase price must not exceed two-hundred and twenty-five thousand dollars (\$225,000.00) the current FHA mortgage limits9 and the value stated in the appraisal.